tongyao-zhu/query-embedding-mix/README.md

   </tr>
 </table>

-This repository contains the code implementation for our paper on mixed-language queries in multilingual dense retrieval.

-Multilingual users often mix languages in real search queries, but dense retrievers are usually tested with queries written in only one language.
-We study what happens when the query representation itself is mixed.
+This repository accompanies our ACL 2026 paper on mixed-language queries in multilingual dense retrieval. 🌍🔎 Multilingual users often mix languages in real search queries, but dense retrievers are usually evaluated on monolingual ones — we study what happens when the query representation itself is mixed.

-Given two parallel query translations, we encode both versions, interpolate their embeddings, normalize the result, and retrieve directly from a FAISS index:
+Given two parallel query translations, we encode both versions, interpolate their embeddings, normalize the result, and retrieve directly from a FAISS index. 🧩

 $$
 \tilde{\mathbf e}(\lambda)=